- Arbitration is where an impartial person makes a decision on a dispute.

 What is the difference between mediation, conciliation and arbitration?

-Acas' Chief Conciliator Peter Harwood talks about the service.
+Acas' former Chief Conciliator Peter Harwood talks about the service.

 Call our Helpline on 0300 123 1100 for free support and advice or to check your workplace policies and practices.
 The Acas Helpline provides free and impartial advice for employers, employees and representatives on a range of employment relations, employment rights, HR and management issues.

 "Acas is invaluable.
 We have had lots of HR issues and nobody else to ask."